vmxdev/damper/README.md

 damper comes with web-based statistics viewer, demo is available (or unavailable sometimes) here: http://damper.xenoeye.com

+By default it keeps statistics for last 31 days.
+Number of days to hold statistics can be altered by changing `keep_stat` key in config.

 You can zoom or pan chart by mouse, double-click shows stats for all the observation period

 Chart displayed using SCGI module.
 It can be integrated with Apache, Nginx, lighthttp or any web-server which support SCGI interface